junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "And yet here you are --" He says slowly.
 He doesn't mean to pry, but it seems to calm her down.

 "We tried," she tells him, "the normal life, we really tried when the Doctor was not around.
-Rory worked in a hospital, I had a blog.
+Rory worked in a hospital; I had a blog.
 We spent a year in our house, watching a box."
-She trails off, Dean doesn't rush.
+She trails off.
+Dean doesn't rush.

 "It feels like yesterday," Amy continues, "it might actually *be* yesterday -- Tardis can send us back right when we left, so it would almost be like we never left.
-But then the Doctor would drop by again, have a dinner, or watch TV with us.
+But then the Doctor would drop by again, have some dinner, or watch TV with us.
 He doesn't have to say anything but we know he can't just leave us, and to be honest, how can you -- how can *anyone* -- stop following him around, traveling through all the time and space, fighting monsters, saving the universe?
 This 'other life', we call it 'Doctor life', it's part of me now.
 I think it's always been."

 "It's like the hunter life and the normal life," Dean murmurs quietly, realizing the similarity.

 They decided to save all the remaining matches for the moment, sitting quietly in the darkness on the top stairs.
 The air is quiet with only their breath and low voice.
 If the statues manage to shake off the wrap and move again, they should be able to hear them first.
 So for now, in the quietness and the darkness, they should be safe.
-Dean just wishes Cas and the rest of them can figure things out quickly on the other side of this heavy cellar door.
+Dean just wishes Cas and the rest of them could figure things out quickly on the other side of this heavy cellar door.

 "You are a hunter?"
 Amy asks.

 Dean nods, then remembers she can't see him in the darkness.
-"Yeah," he admits, "not really a FBI agent, sorry.
+"Yeah," he admits, "not really an FBI agent, sorry.
 Should have done a proper introduction back there.
-Hi, I'm Dean Winchester, I'm a hunter."
+Hi, I'm Dean Winchester.
+I'm a hunter."

-He holds out a hand in the dark blindly, meeting Amy's in the mid-way.
+He holds out a hand in the dark blindly, meeting Amy's in the middle.

 "Amy Pond, I'm um -- a traveler, or an adventurer, I guess."